-A client recently asked me if GreenWeaver installs outdoor lighting.
-I always respond to this question with reservation.
-As an environmentally responsible landscape company, how do we justify adding services that require electricity, have the potential to damage the night-time ecology, and can even harm human health?
+When asked if we install outdoor lighting, I always respond yes, with reservation.
+As an environmentally responsible landscape company, how do we justify adding services that require electricity, may damage the night-time ecology, and can even harm human health?
 The answer is with thoughtful lighting design, of course.

 Problems with Nighttime Lighting